URFU-2022-machine-learning-engineering/software-engineering/README.md

 MINIO_SECRET_KEY=<MinIO secret key>
 ```

-Make sure to replace <MinIO endpoint URL>, <MinIO access key>, and <MinIO secret key> with your actual MinIO configuration.
+Make sure to replace `MinIO endpoint URL`, `MinIO access key`, and `MinIO secret key` with your actual MinIO configuration.

 ## Usage

-    Run the application: python main.py
+- Run the application: `poetry run uvicorn main:app`
-    Open your browser and navigate to http://localhost:8000 to check if the service is running.
+- Open your browser and navigate to <http://localhost:8000> to check if the service is running.
 You should see a message saying "ready to transcribe."

 ## API Endpoints

 ### Transcribe

 #### Endpoint: `/transcribe`

 #### Method: `POST`

-#### Request Body:
+#### Request Body

 ```json
 {
   "bucket": "audio-bucket",
   "file_name": "audio-file.mp3"
 }
 ```

-#### Response:
+#### Response

 ```json
 {
   "detected_language": "en",